canonical/lxd/specs/rest-api.md

     {
-        'auth': "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" 'api_compat': 0,                                # Used to determine API functionality 'config': {"trust_password": True},             # Host configuration
+        'auth': "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" 'public': true,                                 # Whether the server should be treated as a public (read-only) remote by the client
+        'api_compat': 0,                                # Used to determine API functionality
+        'config': {"trust_password": True},             # Host configuration
         'environment': {                                # Various information about the host (OS, kernel, ...)